nanaSun/portfolio/README.md

 ## Website Performance Optimization portfolio project

 Download the project, and then `npm install`.
-After install running `gulp serve` to view the web.
+After install running `gulp serve` and copy `http://localhost/` to view the web.

  `public` is the original web and `dist` is the minized web.